raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 ## Conclusion

-That’s the Faber-Mobile Alice demo.
+That’s the Journalist-Mobile Whistleblower demo.
 Feel free to play with the Swagger API and experiment further and figure out what an instance of a controller has to do to make things work.

 <!-- Docs to Markdown version 1.0β17 -->